Installing the API Deployer¶

 - Install one or several API nodes as described in Installing an API node

 - For each API node, generate an admin key from the terminal: go to the API node’s DATA_DIR and use

 On the API Deployer node:

 - From the home page, go to the API Deployer > Infrastructures

 - Create a new infrastructure with “static” type

 - Go to the “API Nodes” settings page

 - For each API node, enter its base URL (including protocol and port number) and the API key

 Then, go to the “Permissions” tab and grant to some user groups the right to deploy models to this infrastructure.

-Your infrastructure is ready to use, and you can create your first model: first-model-apideployer
+Your infrastructure is ready to use, and you can create your first model: First API (with API Deployer)

 Each infrastructure belongs to a “Lifecycle stage”.
 This is used in order to show deployments per lifecycle stage.
 DSS comes preconfigured with the classic “Dev”, “Test” and “Prod” stages but you can freely modify these stages in Administration > Settings > API Deployer & Designer